KrauseFx/krausefx.com/about.md

   <p><b>Speaking</b></p>

   <p>I spoke at various conferences around the world, most recently Madrid, Tel Aviv, Oslo, Tokyo, Melbourne, Bangalore, Vienna, Berlin and San Francisco.
-For speaking engagements get in touch with me using the form below.</p>
+For speaking engagements <a href="mailto:contact@krausefx.com">get in touch with me</a>.</p>

-  <p><b>Previous work and projects</b></p>
+  <p><b>Past employers and other projects</b></p>
-  <p>Product Hunt, MindNode, Wunderlist, Bikemap, <a href="https://github.com/xcpretty/xcode-install">xcode-install</a> amongst others.
+  <p>Google, Twitter, Root Insurances, Product Hunt, MindNode, Wunderlist, Bikemap, <a href="https://github.com/xcpretty/xcode-install">xcode-install</a> amongst others.
 Check out the <a href="/projects">Projects overview</a> for more details.</p>

   <p>I moved to a new place <a href="/blog/going-nomad">every month</a> without having an apartment for 2.5 years</p>